heangratha/dotfiles/README.md

 Clone onto your laptop:

+    cd
     git clone git://github.com/ctrabold/dotfiles.git
+    ln -s dotfiles/rcrc .rcrc

+## Install (Mac OSX):

 Install [rcm](https://github.com/thoughtbot/rcm):

     brew bundle dotfiles/Brewfile

-Install:

-    rcup -d dotfiles -I rcrc && rcup
+    rcup -v

+## Install (Ubuntu):

+    rcup -v -t ubuntu

 This will create symlinks for config files in your home directory.
-The `-I` option only creates a symlink for the `rcrc` file, which excludes the `README.md`, `LICENSE` and `Brewfile` files, that should not be symlinked.
+The `ln -s dotfiles/rcrc .rcrc` command only creates a symlink for the `rcrc` file, which excludes the `README.md`, `LICENSE` and `Brewfile` files, that should not be symlinked.
 We then run `rcup` again to create symlinks on all the files but with exclude patterns within `.rcrc`.

+Make sure you use the `ubuntu` tag when executing this on Ubuntu machines!

-You can safely run `rcup` multiple times to update:
+You can then safely run `rcup` multiple times to update:

     rcup
+    # or this on ubuntu
+    rcup -t ubuntu

 # What's in it?